microsoft/CNTK/Tutorials/HelloWorld-LogisticRegression/README.md

 * how to set the learning parameters; and
 * how to read in, and write out, data

 We will start with a simple implementation of binary classification using the linear model Logistic Regression.
 From there, we will expand to multiclass classification towards the end of this tutorial.
-Our next tutorial will tackle a more complex multiclass classification problem that will greatly benefit from a deep network architecture.

 ## Tutorial